markets/awesome-ruby/README.md

 * [Mongoid](https://github.com/mongoid/mongoid) - An ODM (Object-Document-Mapper) framework for MongoDB in Ruby.
 * [MongoMapper](https://github.com/mongomapper/mongomapper) - A Ruby Object Mapper for Mongo.
 * [MongoModel](https://github.com/spohlenz/mongomodel) -  Ruby ODM for interfacing with MongoDB databases.
+* [Neo4j.rb](http://neo4jrb.io) - A Neo4j OGM (Object-Graph-Mapper) for use in Ruby on Rails and Rack frameworks heavily inspired by ActiveRecord.
 * [Ohm](https://github.com/soveran/ohm) - Object-hash mapping library for Redis.
 * [Perpetuity](https://github.com/jgaskins/perpetuity) - Persistence gem for Ruby objects using the Data Mapper pattern.
 * [ROM](https://github.com/rom-rb/rom) - Ruby Object Mapper (ROM) is an experimental Ruby library with the goal to provide powerful object mapping capabilities without limiting the full power of your datastore.